teticio/llama-squad/README.md

 We would like to retain the chat capacity of the model, while improving the accuracy of its responses.
 In order to this, we limit the cross entropy loss in the forward method of the model to only apply to the tokens in each of the assistant responses.

-We can train the model in this way by creating a custom `DataCollator` (see [`llama_squad.py`](llama_squad.py)) which sets the target tokens to which we do not want to apply cross entropy loss to `-100` (a special value in Hugging Face's `transformers` package).
+We can train the model in this way by creating a custom `DataCollator` (see `LlamaSquadDataCollector` in [`llama_squad.py`](llama_squad.py)) which sets the target tokens to which we do not want to apply cross entropy loss to `-100` (a special value in Hugging Face's `transformers` package).
 To verify which parts of the prompt the cross entropy loss will be applied to, you can run `python test_data_collator.py` and these sections will be coloured green.

 ### Blah blah blah